abukowski21/SAMI3-GITM-python/docs/source/modules.rst

     :undoc-members:

-Under the hood, all interpolations are performed with `LinearNDInterpolator <https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.LinearNDInterpolator.html>`_.
+Under the hood, all interpolations (in this program) are performed with `LinearNDInterpolator <https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.LinearNDInterpolator.html>`_.
 This is a wrapper around `Qhull <http://www.qhull.org/>`_.

+I need to update this section of the documentation #TODO: (update this).

 For more information (and to unlock even more functionality), use the utility_programs.interpolate_outputs module: